Victorian Railways V type carriage: CV, DV

 Usually, when the Victorian Railways developed a new type of passenger car, they also produced a matching guards van.
 The V series was no different, with DV1 and DV2 being constructed in 1898.

 The vans were fitted with guard's compartments at each end, and had a large baggage area in the centre.
 Vans 1 and 2 had small side projections known as "duckets", which were used by the guard to view the side of the train through narrow windows.
 That was in lieu of the more usual raised observation compartments, so CV 1 and 2 were unique for their era in having flat roofs.

 In 1906, the class was increased, with DV3 to DV7 brought into service.
 None of those vans had duckets, instead being fitted with the usual raised observation areas.
 Those vans also had three double-doors per side rather than two.

 In the 1910 recoding, the DV class was recoded to CV, but the numbers were unchanged.
 The class outlasted the AV and BV passenger carriages by about two decades, with all vans still in service in 1980.
 Over time, the class had their timber sides replaced with steel sheeting, and vans 3 to 7 had their louvres replaced with flat panels.
 Otherwise, they remained in as-built condition for most of their lives.

+The CV vans were converted from screw to automatic couplers in or around 1960, with 1 and 3CV both altered by 8 July 1960, then 6CV by 1 August 1960.